 Paes, who has denied wrongdoing, is one of dozens of top politicians implicated in a sweeping judicial corruption investigation in which construction giant Odebrecht illegally paid billions to help win contracts.

-Associated Press reporter John Leicester in Paris, and AP Sports Writer Stephen Wade and AP photographer Silvia Izquierdo contributed to this report.
+Associated Press reporter John Leicester in Paris and AP photographer Silvia Izquierdo in Rio de Janeiro contributed to this report.